Pan dulce: Types

+Bread was first introduced to Mexico in the 16th century by Spaniards.
+The indigenous people of Mexico accepted this wheat bread even though their bread was considered to be the corn tortilla.
+Over the years, Mestizo people developed different types of breads.
 The creative contribution of French baked goods to Mexico's cuisine peaked in the early 20th century during the dictatorship of Porfirio Díaz.
 Skilled Mexican bakers adopted French techniques to create new bread designs with colorful names.
 Today it is estimated that there are between 500 and 2,000 types of bread currently produced in Mexico.
 Among these are: